jina-ai/jina/.github/2.0/COOKBOOK-Document.md

 ##### Parsing Unrecognized Fields

-Unrecognized fields in Dict/JSON string are automatically put into `.tags` field.
+Unrecognized fields in a dict/JSON string are automatically put into the `.tags` field.

 ```python
 from jina import Document